-The Central Coast reaches from the Coast Mountains of Tweedsmuir Provincial Park west to the islands of ; and from Rivers Inlet north to Princess Royal Island The landscape northwest of Bella Coola is some of the most isolated in the province.
+The Central Coast reaches from the Coast Mountains of Tweedsmuir Provincial Park west to the Queen Charlotte Islands; and from Rivers Inlet in the south, north to Princess Royal Island in British Columbia

+The landscape northwest of Bella Coola is some of the most isolated in the province.
 The Great Bear Rainforest is the largest remaining tract of unspoiled temperate rainforest in the world and home to several ancient First Nations cultural sites.
 Princess Royal Island, a primordial expanse of wilderness accessible only by boat or air, is the main haunt of the Kermode or Spirit Bear.
 Aside from the Tsimshian (sim-SHE-an), who once inhabited a coastal village here; few humans ever visited the island.
 Today, that has changed as guided tours offer a chance to see the majestic, powerful grizzly or rare Spirit Bear.

 Fishing enthusiasts flock to lodges with an impressive history of producing some of the largest salmon in the world, while giant halibut cruise the floor of the inlets; and near the reefs, ling cod weighing up to 27kg/59.5lb can be caught.